Zoomll/crankboy-app/README.md

 As an alternative to marking preferences as hidden, you can instead whitelist preferences that you wish to be exposed to the user by using `"visible"` instead of `"hidden"`.
 If you wish for the preferences menu to be hidden *entirely*, simply use `"visible": []`.
 A list of preferences and their names can be found [here](./src/prefs.x).

 Additionally, if you are releasing your own game that is not licensed by Nintendo, please remove `dmg_boot.bin`.
-It's also strongly recommended that you add a [Lua script](./lua-docs.md) and/or [native crank support](./gb-extensions.md) to your ROM in order to maximize playdate-friendliness.
+It's also strongly recommended that you add a [Lua script](./lua-docs.md) and/or [C script](src/cscripts/kirby_dreamland.c) and/or [native crank support](./gb-extensions.md) to your ROM in order to maximize playdate-friendliness.
 Note that Lua scripts are very slow because an unoptimized local version of Lua is used; you can likely increase the speed if you switch to using the Lua core provided by the Playdate firmware, but there is not currently support for this in CrankBoy.
+(Or just write the script in C instead.)

 ## Contributions